ibironke-yekinni/ibironke-yekinni/README.md

 if devs don't have time

 A reproducable defect
-I call it a Bug
+I call it a Bug🐞
-￼

 Bug or feature that
 I don't know it yet